-KS is committed to providing a safe, secure, and orderly environment for students, faculty, staff and visitors at KS campuses and other educational sites.
+KS is committed to providing a safe, secure, and orderly environment for students, faculty, staff, and visitors at KS campuses and other educational sites.
 KS maintains security on its K-12 campuses, 24 hours a day, 7 days a week.
-To contact the campus security office, call the appropriate numbers: Kapālama - 842-8320 or 842-8332; Hawai'i Island - (808) 982-0149; Maui Island (808) 572-4260.
+To contact the campus security office, call the appropriate numbers: Kapālama 842-8320 or 842-8332; Hawai'i Island (808) 982-0149; Maui Island (808) 572-4260.

-Security at the Kapālama Main Gate
+Security at the Kapālama Campus Makuakāne Main Gate

-Campus access is strictly controlled at the main gate between the hours of 8 a.m. - 2 p.m. and 10 p.m. - 5 a.m. on school days.
+Campus access is strictly controlled at the main gate between the hours of 8:00 a.m. - 2:00 p.m. and 10:00 p.m. - 5:00 a.m. on school days.
 All visitors, including parents, must call 842-8680 prior to arriving on campus for clearance.
 Campus security will arrange for a visitor pass to be waiting for you at the main gate upon presentation of a photo ID.
 Unannounced visitors will be subject to delay or may be turned away, so please plan accordingly.
+The Makuakāne, Puna, and Makanani gates are equipped with video monitoring equipment.
+All entry to and exit from the campus is monitored through electronic surveillance for the protection of faculty, staff, students, and parents.

-Policy on Harassment, Intimidation, Bullying, Hazing or Violence & Reporting School Infractions & Unlawful Activity
+Policy on Harassment, Intimidation, Bullying, Hazing, or Violence & Reporting School Infractions & Unlawful Activity

-KS is committed to providing a learning environment free from all types of discrimination, harassment, intimidation, bullying, hazing or violence that would interfere with a student's ability to learn and enjoy his or her educational experience.
-All school infractions, including any incident of discrimination, harassment, intimidation, bullying, hazing or violence, should be reported immediately to the Principal or designated school administrator's office to permit KS to take appropriate action.
+KS is committed to providing a learning environment free from all types of discrimination, harassment, intimidation, bullying, hazing, or violence that would interfere with a student's ability to learn and enjoy his or her educational experience.
+All school infractions, including any incident of discrimination, harassment, intimidation, bullying, hazing, or violence, should be reported immediately to permit KS to take timely and appropriate action.
+You may contact the Kūamahi Operations Call Center who will route calls to the appropriate program staff, manager, or director.
 KS will investigate and handle such reports in accordance with its policies and procedures.
 Student suspect(s) will be given the opportunity to explain their views.
 KS may take disciplinary action, up to and including suspension or release, as determined by KS in its sole discretion.
 If the infraction is serious and circumstances so warrant, KS may report the incident to local law enforcement officials.
-A detailed list of infractions and disciplinary actions can be found in the "Student Discipline" section of the Handbook.
+A detailed list of infractions and disciplinary actions can be found in the "A Committment to Appropriate Conduct" section of the Handbook.

-For more information about how to report a school infraction, including any incident of discrimination, harassment, intimidation, bullying, hazing, or violence, please contact any of the individuals listed below.
+For more information about how to report a school infraction, including any incident of discrimination, harassment, intimidation, bullying, hazing, or violence, please contact the department using the information provided below:

-CONTACT POSITION PHONE # EMAIL EES Operations Call Center 534-8272 hcbe@ksbe.edu Cara Baclaan EES Operations Dept. Director 534-8351 cabaclaa@ksbe.edu Kēhaulani Puu EES Division Director 534-8349 kepuu@ksbe.edu
+CONTACT POSITION PHONE # EMAIL Kūamahi Operations Call Center 534-8272 kuamahiops@ksbe.edu Cara Baclaan Kūamahi Operations Manager 534-8351 cabaclaa@ksbe.edu

-If you witness non-students engaging in unlawful or suspicious activities such as theft, arson or drug-use please report it immediately to KS faculty, staff members or campus security.
+If you witness non-students engaging in unlawful or suspicious activities such as theft, arson, or drug-use please report it immediately to KS faculty, staff members, or campus security.
 In cases of emergency, contact local law enforcement, fire, and/or emergency services officials.